TheDeadGuy/ledvis/README.md

 sudo systemctl start flask.service ledvis.service
 ```

-`sudo` is needed because this we are interfacing with the GPIO and PWM through the rpi_ws281x library.
+`sudo` is needed because this we are starting a system service

 ## Requirments

-This is meant to run on a Raspberry Pi.
+This is meant to run on a Raspberry Pi. (original author used pi 3.
+I'm using pi 4)

  * rpi_ws281x
  * adafruit-ads1x15